avidbots/flatland/docs/core_functions/model_plugins.rst

     // Box2D collision callbacks use the FilterContact method to check if the this
     // plugin's model is involved in the collision, See Box2D documentation for
     // complete information about these callbacks.
 These call backs are always
-    // called between the BeforePhysicsStep() and AfterPhysicsStep.
+    // called between the BeforePhysicsStep() and AfterPhysicsStep().
 The simulation
-    // time is always equal to the time of BeforePhysicsStep().
+    // time is always equal to the time at BeforePhysicsStep().

     // Called when two fixtures starts to contact virtual void BeginContact(b2Contact *contact) {}  // time t